oliverphilcox/HIPSTER/docs/index.rst

 Overview
 ----------

-HIPSTER is a code to quickly compute small-scale galaxy (or halo) power spectra in arbitary survey geometries, based on the work of Philcox & Eisenstein (2019b, submitted).
+HIPSTER is a code to quickly compute small-scale galaxy (or halo) power spectra in arbitary survey geometries, based on the work of Philcox & Eisenstein (2019, accepted by MNRAS, `arXiv <https://arxiv.org/abs/1912.01010>`_).
 This computes the Legendre multipoles of the power spectrum, :math:`P_\ell(k)` in *configuration space*, by computing weighted pair counts over the survey truncated at some maximum radius.
 This fully accounts for window function effects, does not include shot-noise, and is optimized for small-scale power spectrum computation.

 The source code is publicly available on `Github <https://github.com/oliverphilcox/HIPSTER>`_, and contains many modules modified from the `RascalC <https://github.com/oliverphilcox/HIPSTER>`_ covariance matrix code.